How Dawkins got pwned (part 1)

 For example, it is clearly political, and it is clearly using doctrine as an organizing tool.
 Antinomianism is a little harder to find—salvationists for the most part are, if anything, big believers in law and order.
 But depriving women of the right to control their bodies counts to some extent, although this right cannot be transferred and thus only attacks enemies, without benefiting supporters.
 If this isn’t morbidity, I don’t know what is.

 In the contagion department, however, salvationism is curiously lacking.
 Compared to other successful memetic parasites of the past—for example, Catholicism before the Reformation—its presence in educational institutions is negligible.
 In fact, under present law, salvationism is entirely barred from the entire mainstream educational system.
-At present its great ambition seems to be to sabotage the teaching of Darwinian evolution in primary schools, a goal which it has been generally unsuccessful in.
+At present its great ambition seems to be to sabotage the teaching of Darwinian evolution in American public schools, a goal which it has been generally unsuccessful in.
 And even if they were to succeed in this, I find it almost entirely impossible to see how it could be of any adaptive value to the salvationist memeplex.

 Nor is social transmission of any help, because salvationism is incredibly unfashionable.
 Quick—how many salvationist celebrities can you name?
 At the average chic dinner party in Manhattan, how many of the guests are likely to be salvationists?
-How many salvationists are employed by Vanity Fair, the New Yorker, Random House, Viking or Knopf?
+How many salvationists are employed by Vanity Fair, The New Yorker, Random House, Viking or Knopf?
 And so on.

 So, one might argue, the salvationist meme is a threat, it is just a small threat.
 It needs to be kept in its place, that’s all.
 Sure, the influence of the God delusion has been steadily decreasing for the last four hundred years.
 But if we take our eye off it, it might come back!
 I’m certainly not prepared to dismiss this as absolutely inconceivable.